Asian community reeling after Lunar New Year shooting

 “It’s supposed to be families gathering together to enjoy and to just have some time to get together," she said.
 “So many innocent victims.”

-The suspect was described as an Asian male.
-Investigators believe he shot up the Star Ballroom Dance Studio, killing 10 people, said Los Angeles County Sheriff Robert Luna.
-Then 20 to 30 minutes later, he entered the Lai Lai Ballroom in nearby Alhambra, before people there wrestled the weapon away from him and he fled, Luna said.
+Investigators believe the 72-year-old suspect entered another venue, the Lai Lai Ballroom in nearby Alhambra, after killing up 10 people at the Star Ballroom Dance Studio.
+But people there wrestled the weapon away from him and he fled, Mr Luna said.

 Monterey Park is a city of about 60,000 people on the eastern edge of Los Angeles where nearly 70% of residents are Asian, mostly of Chinese descent.
 The area became a destination for Asian immigrants during the 1970s and '80s after a real estate entrepreneur named Fredric Hsieh bought land and advertised its rolling hills and warm climate in Chinese-language newspapers.

-Its festivities were canceled, but several other events throughout the region, including a parade in the city of Westminster, went on as planned, but with extra security.
+Its festivities were cancelled, but several other events throughout the region, including a parade in the city of Westminster, went on as planned, but with extra security.

 The dance studio where the shooting occurred is located a few blocks from city hall on Monterey Park’s main thoroughfare of Garvey Avenue, which is dotted with strip malls of small businesses whose signs are in both English and Chinese.
 Cantonese and Mandarin are both widely spoken, Chinese holidays are celebrated, and Chinese films are screened regularly in the city.